-a) Description and evaluation of features to be managed;

-b) Ecological trends and constraints on site that might influence management;

-c) Aims and objectives of management;

-d) Appropriate management options for achieving aims and objectives;

-e) Prescriptions for management actions;

-f) Preparation of a work schedule (including an annual work plan capable of being rolled forward over a thirty-year period); g) Details of the body or organization responsible for implementation of the plan;

-h) Ongoing monitoring and remedial measures,

-i) Details of the company to be set up to manage the any private highways areas and the landscaped areas of the site in perpetuity, The LEMP shall also include details of the legal and funding mechanism(s) by which the long-term (30 Years +) implementation of the plan will be secured by the developer with the management body(ies) responsible for its delivery.
+- a) Description and evaluation of features to be managed; - b) Ecological trends and constraints on site that might influence management; - c) Aims and objectives of management; - d) Appropriate management options for achieving aims and objectives, including appropriate management of the wildflower planting to the south eastern easement area; - e) Prescriptions for management actions; - f) Preparation of a work schedule (including an annual work plan capable of being rolled forward over a thirty-year period); - g) Details of the body or organization responsible for implementation of the plan; - h) Ongoing monitoring and remedial measures, - i) Details of the company to be set up to manage the any private highways areas and the landscaped areas of the site in perpetuity, The LEMP shall also include details of the legal and funding mechanism(s) by which the long-term (30 Years +) implementation of the plan will be secured by the developer with the management body(ies) responsible for its delivery.
 The plan shall also set out (where the results from monitoring show that conservation aims and objectives of the LEMP are not being met) how contingencies and/or remedial action will be identified, agreed and implemented so that the development still delivers the fully functioning biodiversity objectives of the originally approved scheme.
 The approved plan shall be implemented in accordance with the approved details.